College of Community Science

 - Service support to industries and communities that would help them to become better resource managers and contribute towards sustainable development goal.

-- Providing programme of instruction and training towards fulfilling the need of community.
+- Providing programme of instruction and training towards fulfilling the need of rural families.

-College of Community Science has Five Department with Qualified Faculties-
+College of Community Science has Five Departments with Qualified Faculties-

 - Apparel and Textile Science (ATS)